halwine/used-cars-pet/README.md

 # My first ML pet project
-This is my first pet project created while lerarning the basics of Classic Machine Learning and Data Science
+This is my first pet project created while learning the basics of Classic Machine Learning and Data Science

 > **Note:** As this is a learning experiment, the code might contain some beginner mistakes.
-Please don't judge the architecture too hurshly - code will be refactored as I gain more experience!
+Please don't judge the architecture too harshly - code will be refactored as I gain more experience!

 ### Tech Stack
 * **Language:** Python